fairmath/fherma-challenges/softmax-function/description.md

 ## Dataset

-- **Input data** is a 4096-dimensional vector, randomly generated within the range [-7, 7] and normally distributed.
+- **Input data** is a 4096-dimensional vector, randomly generated within the range [-20, 30]; however outliers may occur.
 You can find an example [here](https://github.com/fairmath/fherma-challenges/blob/main/softmax-function/tests/test_case.json)
 - **Submissions** will be validated on a non-provided testing dataset.

 ## Encoding technique